ksnip/ksnip/README.md

 # Features
 Latest ksnip version contains following features:
-* Supports Linux and Windows.
+* Supports Linux, Windows and MacOS.
 * X11 and experimental KDE and Gnome Wayland support.
 * Taking Screenshot of a custom rectangular area that can be drawn with mouse cursor (X11 and Gnome Wayland only).
 * Taking screenshot of the screen/monitor where the mouse cursor is currently located.